just-the-docs/just-the-docs/peopleops/COMMUNICATIONS_CHARTER.md

 I'm concerned that it makes too much smoke.
 I've seen this reddit post about it."

-  - Make it clear the goal is to improve the work, and you're giving feedback because our team has high expectations, but you think the other person can meet them.
+  - Make it clear.
+The goal is to improve the work, and you're giving feedback because our team has high expectations, and you think that the other person can meet them.
   - Be very respectful, constructive, helpful, humble and never mean or demeaning.
   - it's ok to be blunt.
 If you do have evidence of what the problem is,